AnDoanIT3004/IALP2022/README.md

 - The deep learning model (with improvements to combine with VnEmolex): Text-CNN.ipynb

-- The transformer model (with improvements to combine with VnEmolex):
+- The transformer model (with improvements to combine with VnEmolex): Transformer_Model.ipynb